mever-team/FairBench/README.md

-*FairBench always strives to be compatible with the latest Python release, but rolling rollouts of ML libraries usually make them compatible with the language previous release (currently 3.12).*
+*FairBench always strives to be compatible with the latest Python release, but rolling rollouts of ML libraries usually make them compatible with the language's previous release (currently 3.12).*

 ## [Documentation](https://fairbench.readthedocs.io/)